 Here are just a few of the terms you might see while you shop:

-- Healthy: the food is low in fat and saturated fat, has less than 95 mg cholesterol and 480 mg sodium, and has at least 10% of the daily value of vitamins A and C, iron, calcium, protein and fiber.
+- Healthy: the food is low in fat, saturated fat, and cholesterol, has less than 480 mg sodium, and has at least 10% of the daily value of vitamins A and C, iron, calcium, protein, and fiber.

-- Free (for example, sugar free): the food contains only tiny amounts of fat, saturated fat, sodium, sugar, cholesterol, or calories per serving.
+- Free (for example, sugar free): the food contains less than ½ gram of fat, saturated fat, sodium, sugar, or cholesterol.
+Calorie-free foods contain less than 5 calories per serving.

 - Good source: one serving provides 10% to 19% of your total daily needs for a specific nutrient.